zidon4real/MERNProject/README.md

 In this project #3, I  created a simple To-Do app and deployed it to MERN stack.
 Also, I have written a frontend application using React.js that communicates with a backend application written using Expressjs.
 Lastly, I  created a Mongodb backend for storing tasks in a database.

-## My Project3 has an img subdir named images, see below
+## My Project3 has an screenshots of different dev stages,see below

 [see listing of all screenshots of different implementation stages](https://github.com/zidon4real/MERNProject/tree/master/images)